keweishang/algorithm_princeton/interview_questions/questions_answers.md

    We can add a int max[] array that represents the largest element in the tree.
 Whenever two trees got merged, we select the larger one of their max and update the max[] array.
 Then find(i) returns the root index of i with max[i] in logarithmic time.

-3. **Successor with delete**.
+3. Question: **Successor with delete**.
 Given a set of N integers S={0,1,...,N−1} and a sequence of requests of the following form:

    Remove x from S
    Find the successor of x: the smallest y in S such that y≥x.